With Valentine’s Day coming soon, relationship and personality frameworks are a great opportunity to learn more about all of your loved ones.

 I’m an ENFJ—extroverted, intuitive/big picture, feeling, judging.
 With the enneagram, I find myself fitting with types 1 and 8–the reformer and the leader. y partner is an Enneagram 9, ISTJ.
 His patience and peacemaking calm my energy.
 His attention to details helps me to turn my big ideas into actions that can actually make a difference.
 I stretch him into more experiences than he might choose alone.
 32 years and counting, we complete each other.

 Ask any prospective coach about the training they have received.
+What degrees do they hold?
+What expertise do they possess?
 The International Coaching Federation is the professional association for coaches.
 The federation includes a list of coaching programs that it has verified as high quality training.
 If your potential coach does not have training from one of these high-quality programs, ask why and consider whether the training that they received instead is sufficient.
 High quality training has received rigorous external review process.
 These programs have demonstrated that the curriculum aligns with the ICF “definition of coaching, Core Competencies and Code of Ethics.”
 Training should include enough hours of learning to be a deep and substantial program.
 The program also should include a certain number of clinical hours that allow for sufficient practice and feedback as a coach.

 Assess the vision of your coach with your needs.
 What is the emphasis of the work that your potential coach provides?
+What is her expertise?
 Does her background resonate with your professional career?
 Your spiritual faith?
-Your background?
 Perhaps you want someone with similar identities to you; perhaps you want someone with a very different outlook.
 Have a meaningful conversation with your prospective coach on what they value in a coaching relationship and what their ideal client looks like.
 Feel the chemistry and see if it will inspire you to stretch into your best version of yourself.

 If there was every a time for making a vision board, I would suggest that now is it.
 You have the time.
 You have the desire for next year to be better than this one.
 Time to lean in the magic of manifesting what can be.